Children’s Book Illustrator for Self-Publishing Authors

 I don't know what art style is suitable for my book.

-That is completely normal, and why the collaboration between an author and an illustrator is crucial.
+That is completely normal, and why consulting an illustrator can be helpful.
 An Illustrator can suggest a style that is fitting for each unique story.
 You don't have to have everything figured out before you approach the illustrator!

 I have a very specific art style I'm looking for.